-- To receive equipment training, the user has to contact trainers for that particular equipment and schedule a training session.
-The tab for the list of trainers can be found on this page: https://aggiefab.tamu.edu/training/. - The user is required to read the standard operating procedure for the equipment that is available on AggieFab website (here https://aggiefab.tamu.edu/equipment/) before coming to the training session. - During the first training session, the new user demonstrates the proper usage of the equipment to the trainer.
+- To receive equipment training, the user must contact trainers for that particular equipment and schedule a training session.
+The tab for the list of trainers can be found on this page: https://aggiefab.tamu.edu/training/. - The user is required to read the standard operating procedure for the equipment that is available on AggieFab website before coming to the training session. - During the first training session, the new user demonstrates the proper usage of the equipment to the trainer.
 The first and second training sessions must occur on different days and may be by different trainers, depending on the piece of equipment.
 During the second training session, the new user demonstrates the proper usage of the equipment to the trainer. - If the second training session is the final training session (e.g., for less complicated pieces of equipment), then the second training session is considered the final check-off session and must be done by trainers who can provide check-off training and are generally members of AggieFab staff.
 The final check-off training may be done by a different trainer than the initial training sessions.

-- After this form is filled out by all trainers, the check-off trainer notifies the AggieFab lab manager and program specialist by emailing the form or providing a hard copy.
-The program specialist will then provide reservation permissions in iLab and building access, if needed.
+- After the Equipment Training Form is filled out by the trainee, they should email it to the trainers, AggieFab lab manager, and AggieFab program specialist, per the instructions on the form.
+The lab manager or program specialist will then provide reservation permissions in iLab and building access, if needed.
 The lab manager makes the final decision on whether the user is authorized to operate the equipment on their own and retains the right to revoke the privilege if a cause for doing so arises. - All trained AggieFab users must have access to iLab and complete the required safety classes.
 They must demonstrate to the check-off trainer or AggieFab lab manager how to properly wear cleanroom garments and where chemical spill and first aid kits are located in AggieFab. - If the trainer fails the user during the check-off session, the user needs to practice further either with the trainer or other authorized equipment users, and requests another check-off session.